 Traditional Croatian Cuisine

-From the outside, Konoba Vinko looks little more than someone’s house, sitting assumedly on the side of the road, it’s very much a case of, if you didn’t know it was there you wouldn’t look twice at it.
+From the outside, Konoba Vinko looks little more than someone’s house, sitting unassumedly on the side of the road, it’s very much a case of, if you didn’t know it was there you wouldn’t look twice at it.
 However, it’s a fine example of don’t judge a book by its cover and it’s what’s inside that counts.
-An example of a traditional tavern, it’s a little rustic round the edges, long, dark wooden tables stand on stone floors, the walls too, are stone and beams run along the ceiling.
-They serve up traditional dishes including Peka, which, were we given the daunting and almost impossible task of choosing our favourite meals of all time, would make it into the top five.
-A simple dish of meat (in our case, pork, veal and lamb), vegetables and potatoes; it’s made by putting everything in a bell -shaped pan called cripnja and left to cook in the embers of a fire for several hours.
+An example of a traditional tavern, it’s a little rustic round the edges, long, dark wooden tables stand on stone floors, the walls too are stone and beams run along the ceiling.
+They serve up traditional dishes including Peka, which, if I was given the daunting and almost impossible task of choosing my favourite meals of all time, would make it into the top five.
+A simple dish of meat (in our case, pork, veal and lamb), vegetables and potatoes; it’s made by putting everything in a bell-shaped pan called cripnja and left to cook in the embers of a fire for several hours.
 The result?
 The most tender, meltingly good meat you’ve had and potatoes that have absorbed the flavours and juices so that they are like none you’ve ever tried before.
-Its good.
+It’s good.
 Seriously good.

 Where: Konjevrate Konjevrate, Šibensko-Kninska, Croatia